SAIL-UA/SSWR/01-index.md

 ## Workshop Presenter:
 - **Dr. Hee Yun Lee**
-  - Department of Computer Science
-  - College of Engineering
+  - School of Social Work

 - **Dr. Jiaqi Gong**
   - Department of Computer Science
-  - College of Engineering

 - **Xishi(Ethan) Zhu**
   - Department of Computer Science
-  - College of Engineering

 ## What You'll Learn:
 During this workshop, you'll discover how no-code AI platforms can empower you to: